jarajapu/time-series-1/README.md

-## Time Series
+## TimeSeries

-TimeSeries is a ruby Gem for OpenTSDB that provides a set of core tools for working with an OpenTSDB data store in ruby.
+TimeSeries is a Ruby Gem for OpenTSDB that provides core tools when working with an OpenTSDB data store.
+With TimeSeries, you can search for registered metrics, tag keys and tag values, read from and write to the OpenTSDB, and submit multiple simultaneous queries to an OpenTSDB cluster.

 ### Installation

-Download the gem from our gem server and install it:
+Download the Gem from a standard Gem server like rubygems.org and install it:

     gem install time_series